-As is the case with most fire agencies, current financial challenges of HMBFD include a significant increase from 12% to 22% of the employer pension fund (PERS) payment from Fiscal Year 03-04, an increase of approximately \$440,000.
+Consistent with most fire agencies, current financial challenges of HMBFD include a significant increase from 12% to 22% of the employer pension fund (PERS) payment from Fiscal Year 03-04, an increase of approximately \$440,000.
 In addition, it is reported that HMBFD workers compensation costs increased by \$71,000 and health insurance for employees increased by \$76,000.
 HMFD also reports that two lawsuits increased the district's legal costs significantly over the last three years.
-Combined, these costs have required the District to use available fund balance to balance to balance out its budget the last two years.
-It is noted however, that HMBFD currently has no long-term debt and its equipment is in good condition.
+Combined, these costs have required the District to use available fund balance to balance its budget the last two years.